OpenCTI-Platform/opencti/docs/Development.md

 $ cp config/default.json config/development.json
 ```

-Change the *config/development.json* file according to your configuration of Grakn and Redis.
+Change the *config/development.json* file according to your configuration of Grakn, Redis, RabbitMQ and keys.

 *Create the database schema and initial data*:
 ```bash